 Brian Gordon has lived in Franklin with his wife and children since 1990, his two younger children being born here.
 The Gordon's have participated in numerous community activities and events, including Franklin Baseball, FCA Round Up volunteer activities, Kreger House fundraisers and 5K runs.
 Since 1983, Brian has been with Gordon Realty Corporation, specializing in commercial real estate brokerage and retail leasing.
 Previously he was a Vice President with Michigan National Bank (now Bank of America) where he specialized in real estate construction and development financing.
 He holds an honors degree from Michigan State University with a major in Geography, concentrating his course work on real estate and related subjects.
 In 1987, Brian Gordon formed Gordon Management, Inc. specializing in the management of commercial buildings, related businesses and real estate syndication

-Ed Saenz was appointed as a Trustee to the Franklin Village Council in May of 2018 and was elected to a four-your term in November of 2018. he also served as Trustee from June, 2013 to November, 2014.
-In his professional life Ed, works in Communications, he has earned two degrees from the University of Michigan, a Bachelor of Arts (Communications) and a Master of Public Policy, both from the University of Michigan.
-Ed lives in Franklin with his wife and two daughters, one of whom has graduated from and one who currently attends Groves High School in the Birmingham Public School District.
+Ed Saenz was elected as Trustee of the Franklin Village Council in November of 2018 to a four-year term.
+Previously he had already been appointed Trustee to the Council in May of 2018 and also served as an appointed Trustee from June, 2013 to November, 2014.
+In his professional life Ed, works in Communications and has earned two degrees from the University of Michigan-Dearborn, a Bachelor of Arts in Communications and a Master of Public Policy.
+Ed resides in the village with his wife and two daughters, one of whom has graduated from the University of Michigan-Ann Arbor, and one who currently attends Groves High School in the Birmingham Public School District.